Author of the book cited as kicking off the Organic Farming Revolution, is coming to Manchester on January 8th (get your tickets now!).

 Known for pioneering 4 season organic growing in the states and developing a range of super useful practical tools (like the broadfork), Eliot is a huge inspiration to small scale organic growers and serious gardeners worldwide.

 During the day on the 8th Glebelands City Growers will be hosting an event including a delicious lunch and a walk around their site with Eliot to discuss winter growing in practice.

 For those who can’t make the day time event, Kindling are hosting an evening at Bridge 5 Mill.
 Eliot will talk to us about what he has learnt over the last 30 years – both in the garden and on the political food and farming scene.

-Excitingly Eliot will be joined by Barbara Damrosch co-author of the Four Season Gardening Cook book, who will be joining the conversation.
+Excitingly Eliot will be joined by Barbara Damrosch author of the Four Season Farm Gardener's Cook book (written by Barbara Damrosh and Eliot Coleman), who will be joining the conversation.

 So much to talk about and so little time – come and join us for a fascinating and informative evening and Q&A with Eliot Coleman and Barbara Damrosch, talking about four season organic gardening, mouth-watering food and the politics of the organic movement.

 Date – 8th Jan 2018, 6.45 for a 7pm start

 Venue: Bridge 5 Mill, 22a Beswick Street, Ancoats, Manchester, M4 7HR

 Price: £7.50 or £20 to receive a copy of The New Organic Grower, 30th Anniversary Edition at a super discounted rate.

 Book your tickets now by following THIS LINK.